Part B: More Instructions

 Task 6.2: Control Logic

 Modify control-logic.circ to output the correct control logic signals for R-type instructions.
-See the control logic section for more details.

 Testing and Debugging